wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     ![image](./media/image-19.gif)

+1. Before we do anything with the NuGet package manager, we would like to point out that we have developed the DevCamp application with specific versions of all the included NuGet packages.
+For this reason, please ***DO NOT** update the modules in this tool.

-1. Add the Microsoft.Extensions.Caching.Redis package by highlighting the name and selecting install
+1. Click `Browse` and enter `Microsoft.Extensions.Caching.Redis` in the search box.
+Add the Microsoft.Extensions.Caching.Redis package by highlighting the name and selecting install

     ![image](./media/image-20.gif)

 1. Accept the License to complete the install

-1. In Azure, navigate to the `dotnet...` web application in your resource group.
+1. IBack in the Azure portal, navigate to the `dotnet...` web application in your resource group.

     ![image](./media/image-25.gif)